-This coverage refers to damage of your buildings and personal property.
+This coverage refers to damage to your buildings and personal property.
 Theft, vandalism, tenant damage, fires, and storms are covered here.
 Typically the insurance will cover replacement costs for the entire property, assuming the insurance adjuster decides it was a total loss.

-Loss of Income
+B. Loss of Income

 This helps bridge the income gap if a rental property becomes uninhabitable due to a covered loss.
 For example, let’s say a fire damaged part of the kitchen and will take a month or two to repair.
 This coverage will provide a rental reimbursement.

 If a liability claim or lawsuit is brought against you, this portion of landlord insurance protects you.
 It doesn’t matter if it was a tenant or a visitor; you could be held liable for something that happens on your property.
 Even if the person was a thief or trespasser, you might still be liable!

 Liability insurance covers several things: medical costs, funeral costs, legal fees, and settlement fees.
 Remember that lawsuits against you may come from damage to the tenant’s property, not just injuries.

 D. Optional Coverage